Leatherface: Portrayers

 Bill Johnson was hired to portray Leatherface in the film's sequel, The Texas Chainsaw Massacre 2.
-Originally Hansen was in negotiations to reprise his role in the film, although he opted out when Cannon Films refused to offer him any more than union scale.
-Johnson, having not seen the original film before, viewed the film the day before he auditioned for the role.
-Johnson would recall being impressed by the original film, calling it 'eerie, very deeply disturbing, unsettling, and unnerving, but also inspiring'.
-Johnson felt free to put his own spin on the character, opting to "stay out of Gunnar's shoes" while making the character his own.
+Johnson, having not seen the original film before, viewed the film the day before his audition.
+Johnson described being impressed by the film, calling it 'eerie, very deeply disturbing, unsettling, and unnerving, but also inspiring'.
+Johnson felt free to put his spin on the character, opting to "stay out of Gunnar's shoes" while making the character his own.
 Knowing the physical demands required for the role, Johnson strove to do the best acting job he could for the character, taking inspiration from the dedication of the film's cast and crew.
 Johnson remained in character throughout production, spending much of his time in his trailer preparing each scene that he was in.
-Stuntman Bob Elmore would also be hired, alongside Tom Morga as Johnson's stunt doubles.
-Elmore would perform many of the physical scenes for the character including the chainsaw battle with Dennis Hopper, and the overall stunt portion of the infamous "chainsaw love" scene.
-During the filming of the latter, a real chainsaw with teeth was used, which made actress Caroline Williams extremely nervous about performing in the scene.
-Elmore eventually was able to reassure her of the safety of the stunt.
-Morga would only perform part of the stunts required for the opening bridge scene.

-Filming would be particularly grueling for Johnson, Elmore, and the rest of the cast and crew, as they had to deal with extreme temperatures of up to 125 degrees while in a heavily insulated costume that only exposed the eyes and mouth.
-Johnson would later catch pneumonia once filming had wrapped.
-Elmore would recount the entire experience as being incredibly taxing, both physically and mentally, with Elmore having repeated clashes with the film's stunt coordinator Jim "Jimmy" Stephan, who regularly berated and verbally abused Elmore and the other stunt performers.
-The feud would ultimately culminate with Elmore threatening to quit after a stunt rehearsal, in which he pinned Stephan to a wall when the stunt coordinator refused to pull his punches, hitting Elmore repeatedly.
-Elmore would also sustain a broken wrist while performing in the opening scene.
-In spite of the hardships during production, the rest of the cast spoke highly of Johnson, commending his dedication towards the role and his ability to imbue the character with emotional depth beyond just portraying him as just a man in a mask.
-Elmore would also receive praise, which one actor would note "[had] brought this incredible viciousness" into the role.
+Stuntman Bob Elmore was hired, alongside Tom Morga as Johnson's stunt doubles.
+Elmore performed many of the physical scenes for the character including the chainsaw battle with Dennis Hopper, and the overall stunt portion of the infamous "chainsaw love" scene.
+Morga only performed part of the stunts required for the opening bridge scene.
+Filming was particularly grueling for Johnson, Elmore, and the rest of the cast and crew, as they had to deal with extreme temperatures while in a heavily insulated costume that only exposed the eyes and mouth.
+Elmore later described the entire experience as being incredibly grueling, having repeated clashes with the film's stunt coordinator Jim "Jimmy" Stephan, who regularly berated and verbally abused Elmore and the other stunt performers.
+Elmore also sustained a broken wrist while performing in the opening scene.
+Despite the hardships during production, the rest of the cast spoke highly of Johnson, commending his dedication towards the role and his ability to imbue the character with emotional depth beyond just portraying him as just a man in a mask.
+Elmore also received praise, which one actor stated "[had] brought this incredible viciousness" into the role.